inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 program should be directed by the logic within rather than by outward appearances.
-	If the program fails in these requirements, it will be in a state of disorder and confusion.
+	If the program fails in these requirements, it will be in a state of disorr and confusion.
 The only way to correct this is to rewrite the program.
 		-- Geoffrey James, "The Tao of Programming"
 NATHAN ... your PARENTS were in a CARCRASH!!
 They're VOIDED -- They